Or is it DC Mambo Sauce? Or Mombo Sauce, Mumba Sauce, Mumble Sauce, Or Even Mummbah Sauce?

 His sauce's popularity helped him and his brothers open about 10 other storefronts.
 They are all long gone, and Argia B. is gone too.
 He died in 2003, but, according to his obit in the Chicago Tribune, "He also provided the fuel, quite literally, to the civil rights struggle of the 1960s, as his popular barbecue restaurant was a frequent source of free nourishment for a young Rev. Jesse Jackson and other organizers of Operation Breadbasket, a predecessor of Operation PUSH."

-Mild sauce became popular at other BBQ and fried chicken joints in Chicago and can still be found at a dozen or so mostly in the African-American South Side.
+Mild sauce became popular at other BBQ and fried chicken joints in Chicago and can still be found at a dozen or so, mostly in the African-American neighborhoods of the South Side.
 It has evolved to something akin to DC Mumbo sauce.
-Read more about Vhicago mild sauce in this article by Bill Daley in the Chicago Tribune.
+Read more about Chicago mild sauce in this article by Bill Daley in the Chicago Tribune.

 How did Chicago Mumbo Sauce make its way into Chinese restaurants and fried chicken joints in DC and become something altogether different, DC Mumbo Sauce?
 We can only speculate.
 The South Side of Chicago has vast concentrations of African-Americans, but it is also the home of Chinatown, which, in the 1950s, bumped right up against the area known as Bronzeville to the East.
-A center of black entrepreneurship, Bronzeville was either home or home away from home for Lorraine Hansberry, Louis Armstrong, Muddy Waters, Willie Dixon, and Buddy Guy, most migrants from the South, like Argia B.
+A center of black entrepreneurship, Bronzeville was either the home or the home-away-from-home for the playwright Lorraine Hansberry (A Raisin in the Sun), and foundational blues and jazz musicians Louis Armstrong, Muddy Waters, Willie Dixon, and Buddy Guy.
+Most were migrants from the South, like Argia B.

 Just north of Chinatown was the Maxwell Street open air market, originally a Jewish enclave that after WWII morphed into a center of black commerce.
 It was the location of the memorable restaurant scene from the Blues Brothers movie with Aretha Franklin singing "Think".